Alison has two rescue dogs from a local animal rescue charity. Alison also has a West Highland Terrier purchased from a local breeder.

 Dealing With the Loss of a Beloved Pet

 The death of a beloved dog is painful, no matter whether it was expected or sudden.
-The empty space felt by their departure and the lingering sorrow will last for many months, and often years.
+The empty space felt by their departure and the lingering sorrow will last for many months and maybe years.
 As with all grief, the pain begins to subside over time.
 This in itself can cause guilt, leaving owners feeling as though they have not mourned enough or anxious that their dog may somehow know they have moved on with their life.

 Many people undergoing grief for a deceased dog have previously grieved for deceased friends or family members.
 It is important not to feel guilty for your grief, and it's important not to try to compare the level of grief you feel for your dog to the grief you felt when a loved family member died.